vermilion00/libhmk/README.md

    - `firmware.bin`: The binary firmware file
    - `firmware.elf`: The ELF firmware file

 6. Flash the firmware to your keyboard using your preferred method (e.g., DFU, ISP).
 If your keyboard has a DFU bootloader, you can set `upload_protocol = dfu` in `platformio.ini` and use the command `pio run --target upload` or the PlatformIO IDE's "Upload" option while the keyboard is in DFU mode.
+If your browser supports WebUSB, you can also use [WebUSB DFU](https://devanlai.github.io/webdfu/dfu-util/) (Recommended method).

 ## Development